chestercodes/chester.codes/content/posts/035-2021-12-15-try-fscs/post.md

 The SAFE template uses the [Saturn framework](https://saturnframework.org/) to create the API.
 Saturn is built on top of ASP.NET Core and provides useful abstractions and utilities for creating modern web APIs.

-The server side code needs to implement the `IRunbookApi` contract and then Fable.Remoting can implement an app for Saturn to run.
+The server side code needs to create a record of type `IRunbookApi` and then Fable.Remoting can generate an app for Saturn to run.

 ``` fsharp
 let evaluator = FsiExpressionEvaluator()